microsoft/vscode-react-native/doc/debugging.md

 ![React Native launch configuration file](../images/launch-config.png)

-For example, you can modify the `target` field to specify the simulator you want to target for iOS debugging or the device is as output from `adb devices`.
+For example, you can modify the `target` field to specify the simulator you want to target for iOS debugging or the device using the one from output of `adb devices` command for Android debugging.

 ## Debugging with TypeScript and Haul